short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 * Fixed - Debug window link was visible when it should not
 * Fixed - ExcludePattern without value would result in notices
 * Fixed - Shortpixel on front now loads scripts with 'defer'

+= 4.15.4 =

+Release date: 29th January 2020
+* Change the Help beacon to V2.
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

 = 4.15.3 =